Healthdirect Free Australian health advice you can count on.

 What is a standard drink? - Alcohol and Drug Foundation

-Different types of alcoholic drinks contain different amounts of pure alcohol.
-If you’re somebody who chooses to drink alcohol, this can make it tricky to keep track of how much you’re actually drinking.
+Different types of alcoholic drinks contain varying amounts of alcohol.
+This can make it tricky to keep track of how much you’re actually drinking.

 Read more on Alcohol and Drug Foundation website